BioSTEAMDevelopmentGroup/Bioindustrial-Park/BioSTEAM 2.x.x/biorefineries/HP/README.rst

 --------
-Multiple analysis modules were used to evaluate the biorefinery's different aspects for [1]_, including: full Monte Carlo simulation (1_full_evaluation.py in ./analyses), titer-yield-productivity analysis (TRY_analysis.py) for the fermentation performance space, targeted improvements (system_targeted_improvements.py), and evaluating feedstocks of varying carbohydrate contents, sugar contents, and prices (TRY_analysis.py).
+Multiple analysis modules were used to evaluate the biorefinery's different aspects for [1]_, including: full Monte Carlo simulation (1_full_evaluation.py in ./analyses), titer-yield-productivity analysis for the fermentation performance space (TRY_analysis.py), targeted improvements (system_targeted_improvements.py), and evaluating feedstocks of varying carbohydrate contents, sugar contents, and prices (TRY_analysis.py).

-Note that results used in the manuscript [1]_ were generated using biosteam (HP_sys branch), thermosteam (HP_sys branch), and dependencies (`commit f122509 <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/commit/f122509903da89ad07e2ea1842b79672d88fc245>`_).
+Note that results used in the manuscript [1]_ were generated using biosteam (HP_sys branch), thermosteam (HP_sys branch), and dependencies (`commit fcc4b50 <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/commit/fcc4b5080c097f2fa74804344b11c02ed51399b8>`_).

 To reproduce the results, directly run the script of interest, and results will be saved as Excel files in the same directory path as the module.